testem/testem/README.md

     testem ci

-In CI mode, Testem waits for a specified number of browsers to connect before starting the tests - the default number is 1.
-You can change this number using the `-w` flag, to for example test on 2 browsers

-    testem ci -w 2

-For CI, Testem outputs in the [TAP](http://testanything.org/wiki/index.php/Main_Page) format, which looks like
+In CI mode, Testem runs your tests on all the browsers that are available on the system one after another.
+It outputs in the [TAP](http://testanything.org/wiki/index.php/Main_Page) format, which looks like

     ok 1 Chrome 16.0 - hello should say hello.